Prasun-Shiwakoti/Prajna/README.md

 - **Host and Participate**: Share quiz links with participants or play quizzes hosted by others.
 - **Track Performance**: Get real-time feedback and analyze quiz results.

-For more detailed information on how to use Squiz, refer to the in-app documentation or help section.
+For more detailed information on how to use Prajñā, refer to the in-app documentation or help section.

 ---